zcr268/SideStore/CONTRIBUTING.md

 5. Finally, open `AltStore.xcodeproj` in Xcode.

 Next, make and test your changes.
 Then, commit and push your changes using git and make a pull request.

+## Developer Mode

+If you are using the SwiftUI version of SideStore, there is a developer mode that has some useful development tools.
+You can access it at the bottom of Settings; the password is in `DevModeView.swift`.

 ## Prebuilt binary information